expo/expo/packages/expo-notifications/README.md

 This module requires permission to subscribe to device boot.
 It's used to setup the scheduled notifications right after the device (re)starts.
 The `RECEIVE_BOOT_COMPLETED` permission is added automatically.

+**Note:** Starting from Android 12 (API level 31), to schedule the notification that triggers at the exact time, you need to add `<uses-permission android:name="android.permission.SCHEDULE_EXACT_ALARM"/>` to **AndroidManifest.xml**.
+You can read more about the exact alarm permission [here](https://developer.android.com/about/versions/12/behavior-changes-12#exact-alarm-permission).

 <details><summary><strong>Expand to view how the notification icon and the default color can be customized in a plain React Native app</strong></summary> <p>

 - **To customize the icon**: